gopherhq/gopher-community/README.md

-# Gopher Community
+# Welcome to the Gopher Community 👋
-A place for Gopher developers to share ideas, request features, report bugs and provide specific feedback.

-Create issues for:
+This is a dedicated repo for Gopher issues.
+Feel free to create tickets for:

  * bug reports
  * feature requests
  * exploratory topics

-If you think you are running into something specific to your account, come find us on Slack.
+For general questions or discussion, come fine us on [Slack](https://slackin.gopheremail.com/)!

+We're thrilled you're here and look forward to hearing from you.